 We may receive compensation when you click on links to products from our partners.

-So it’s time to ask for a raise.
-You know you deserve it but how exactly do you go about getting it in the right way.
-Well, the best place to start is to know what you shouldn’t be doing.
-Here is a little selection of five of the most important no, nos.
+Now, it’s time to ask for a raise.
+You are confident that you deserve it, but how exactly should you go about it in the right way?
+Well, the best place to start is by understanding what you shouldn’t be doing.
+Here is a selection of five crucial “no-nos” to avoid

 Don’t be heavy-handed